psdo3/trash-ai-testing/Features.md

 # Features
-* Customize application for photo upload
+* Has an application for photo upload (WIP)
-* Create streaming API to write uploaded data to a back end-model (which does not yet exist)
+* Streaming API to write uploaded data to a back end-model (WIP)
-* Create streaming API to read results from back end model (using a mock model for now)
+* Streaming API to read results from back end model (WIP)
 * Can fetch images from Node.js server using Express
 * Can store data (images) in a backend dir